 Databases

 SQLite: For very small projects and desktop applications, SQLite is a lightweight alternative to MySQL.
+It can also perform a useful intermediary step when extracting and transforming data from one source to another.

 Web servers